nicholas-johnson/nicholasjohnson.com/src/pages/posts/javascript-getters-and-setters.md

 layout: "../../layouts/BlogPost.astro"
 course_sidebar: :js2
 date: '2016-01-10'
+preview: "Getters and setters let us create read only attributes of JSON objects.
+They work in all current browsers (except IE8), so you can use them today."
 ---

 **TL;DR Getters and setters let us create read only attributes of JSON objects.
 They work in all current browsers (except IE8), so you can use them today**